Running Heavy Geoprocessing in Background Without Freezing UI

 Executes in a background thread.

-Must remain strictly thread-safe: no direct UI or project modifications.
+MUST remain strictly thread-safe: no QgsProject, iface, or UI calls.

 """